 I did this by imposing a 9-hour child care limit.
 9 hours is what is included in the base tuition.
 I figured a working parent usually would work an eight-hour day.
 Then, to allow for the commute, I added 30 minutes to either end of that day to arrive at nine hours.
 So no more side trips home to relax before picking up the little one (and then being late).

-So what happens if a parent goes beyond the 9 hours?
+What happens if a parent goes beyond the 9 hours?
 Glad you asked.
 Keep reading.

 If care goes beyond nine hours, well as you may have guessed I charge more $$.
 I call this EXTENDED DAY FEES and its something that I mention as part of the interview.
 In my contract, it states, “Extended Day Fee: $10.00 per hour, or any part thereof (if care extends over 9 hours)”.